hxxiagroup/csslab/README.md

 # csslab

-A package for data processing and complex network analysis of complex society system group in DUT.
+A platform for method share and cooperation.

+- Data analysis.
+- Visualization.
+- Simulation
+- Complex Network analysis.
+- Examples for software, application.

 ## One more comtribution!
 ## One more Nature\Sicence

-Please comtribute and modfiy method for our group!
+Please comtribute for our group!
+Comtributing makes team growing.